londailey6937/QuillPilot-Web/docs/HTML_EXPORT_GUIDE.md

 ### 1. Upload & Analyze Document

 ```
-1. Upload your DOCX or OBT file
+1. Upload your DOCX or TXT file
 2. Run the analysis
 3. Review results in the interface
 ```